ifoi/udpClientServer/README.md

 ### udpClientServer

-Curretnly to start the server run  " ` server.py ` "    and
+To start the server run " `udpchallenge server` " and

- " `client.py  127.0.0.1   <text> ` "   to start the client
+" `udpchallenge.py 127.0.0.1 <text> ` " to start the client ( where <text> is the string you want to send to the server.
+If the sting is an int or float, the server will double it and send the results back to the client)

 TODO:

-  - currently working on inttegrating them into udpClientServer.py   so that both cleint and server can be started from that one file.
+- ~~currently working on inttegrating them into udpClientServer.py so that both client and server can be started from that one file. ~~
-  - Implements tests
+- Implement tests